The three constraints

 Explanation

-The Euler equation for biology
+The Euler equation for biology, governing all biological activity

 μ = dS = (∂S/∂U)V,Ni dU + (∂S/∂V)U,Ni dV + Σi (∂S/∂ui)U,V,{Nj≠i} dui + Σi (∂S/∂vi)U,V,{Nj≠i} dvi

-The Gibbs-Duhem equation for biology
+The Gibbs-Duhem equation for biology, governing all biological energy

 m̅μ = dS = dU + dH - Σi μi(dvi - dmi)

-Biology is “the study of those thermodynamic systems that can replace their internal energy”.
+Biology is “the study of those systems that can replace their internal energy”.

-dU = Mdt = δQ - dH
+dU = Mdt = δQ - dH; M > 0 (See explanation of terms and variables)

-Ecology is “the study of the exact processes by which a thermodynamic system replaces its internal energy”.
+Ecology is “the study of the processes systems use to replace their internal energy”.

-pdt + mdt = dh + du
+pdt + mdt = dh + du = δq; m > 0 (See explanation of terms and variables)

 G O T O E Q U A T I O N S